Phyllis George: Business interests

 George founded two companies in the course of her business career, the first of which was "Chicken by George" chicken fillets.
 In 1988 after operating for only two years, George sold the company to Hormel Foods, which agreed to operate it as a separate division.
 In 1991, George received the "Celebrity Women Business Owner of the Year" from the National Association of Women Business Owners.

-In 2003, she created Phyllis George Beauty, which markets a line of cosmetics and skincare products through television shopping network HSN.

 She also wrote or co-authored five books—three about crafts, one on dieting (her first book, The I Love America Diet, published in 1982), and the final one published during her lifetime, Never Say Never (2002).

 George was the founder of the Kentucky Museum of Art and Craft, and was an avid folk and traditional arts collector.
 She was also a founding member of the Henry Clay Center for Statesmanship.

-George resurfaced in 2000 when she played a minor character in the hit movie Meet the Parents.
+George resurfaced in 2000 when she played a minor character in Meet the Parents.
 It was one of her very few film roles.

-Personal life
+Personal life and death

 George was married twice.
-Her first marriage was to Hollywood producer Robert Evans, and her second to Kentucky Fried Chicken owner and governor of Kentucky John Y. Brown Jr. George served as Kentucky's First Lady during Brown's term in office.
+Her first marriage was to Hollywood producer Robert Evans (wed in 1977 and divorced in 1978), and her second to Kentucky Fried Chicken owner and governor of Kentucky John Y. Brown Jr (wed in 1979 and divorced in 1998).
+George served as Kentucky's First Lady during Brown's term in office.
 During her marriage to Brown, she had two children, Lincoln Tyler George Brown and Pamela Ashley Brown.
-Both of George's marriages ended in divorce.
+Pamela, also a journalist, has served in various anchor and correspondent positions at CNN since joining the network in 2013.

+She is quoted as saying, "Life is what you make it.
+My old expression is, `If you snooze, you lose; if you snore, you lose more".

-George died of complications from polycythemia vera, a blood cancer, on May 14, 2020, aged 70, at the Albert B. Chandler Hospital in Lexington, Kentucky.
+George died of complications from polycythemia vera, a rare blood cancer, on May 14, 2020, aged 70, at the Albert B. Chandler Hospital in Lexington, Kentucky.